nucleom42/validy/README.md

 => false

-# it is not necessary to call explicitly validate
+# It is not necessary to call explicitly `validate`
-# because fool in the setter list  defined in the config
+# because fool in the setter's list  defined in the config.
-# so validate for all instance variables will be triggered
+# So validate for all instance variables will be triggered
-# once setter fool been used
+# once setter for variable fool will be triggered
 pry(main)> isnstance.fool = ''
 pry(main)> isnstance.valid?